arushraj/demo-projects/react/Refs-Portals/README.md

 ## License

-This project is intended for
+This project is provided for educational and demonstration purposes only.
+Commercial use, redistribution, or modification for production is not permitted without permission.